If you are considering taking a kids yoga teacher, the one you choose is an important decision for the short term and long term.

 You Can’t Combine Training Certificates

-RCYT: Highest Designation for Children’s Yoga Teachers
+RCYT: Highest YA Credential for Children’s Yoga Teachers

 According to the Yoga Alliance standards, the RCYT designation (RCYT stands for registered children’s yoga teacher) is the gold star!